Sytex/frontend_coding_challenge/README.md

 ## Nice to haves

-- State management implementing BloC pattern (You will find a brief example of how we implement it at Sytex in this repo)
+- State management implementing BloC pattern (You will find a brief example of how we implement it at Sytex in this file: [BloC implementation example.md](./BloC%20implementation%20example.md))
 - Test coverage
 - Correct use of css selectors and stylesheets